Lighthouses in Canada

 Surplus lighthouses

-The Government of Canada has identified about 500 traditional lighthouses that are not in use.
-They can be transferred to new owners who wish to make the most of the heritage value and tourism potential of these sites.
-Interested acquirers of surplus lighthouses must complete DFO's business plan template.
-This outlines a set of eligibility criteria that groups must meet, such as a financial plan and organizational structure.
+The Government of Canada has identified many traditional lighthouses that are not in use.
+They are often transferred to provinces, municipalities, Indigenous or non-profit groups who wish to make the most of the heritage value and tourism potential of these sites.
+Interested acquirers of surplus lighthouses must fulfill certain requirements to become the new owners, including the completion of Fisheries and Oceans’ business plan template, opening the site to the general public as well as maintaining the heritage character of the site.

 Contact us

-For more information, contact Fisheries and Oceans Canada at info@dfo-mpo.gc.ca.
+For more information, please contact Fisheries and Oceans Canada at info@dfo-mpo.gc.ca.

 Related links